Nairobi: Economy

 Goods manufactured in Nairobi include clothing, textiles, building materials, processed foods, beverages, and cigarettes.
 Several foreign companies have factories based in and around the city.
-These include Goodyear, General Motors, Toyota Motors, and Coca-Cola.
+These include Goodyear Tire and Rubber Company, General Motors, Toyota, and The Coca-Cola Company.

 Nairobi has a large tourist industry, being both a tourist destination and a transport hub.

-Central business district and skyline
+Central Business District (CBD)

-Nairobi has grown around its central business district.
-This takes a rectangular shape, around the Uhuru Highway, Haile Selassie Avenue, Moi Avenue, and University Way.
+Nairobi has grown around its central business district, usually referred to colloquially as "the CBD".
+This takes a pentagonal shape, around the Uhuru Highway, Haile Selassie Avenue, Moi Avenue, and University Way.
 It features many of Nairobi's important buildings, including the City Hall and Parliament Building.
 The city square is also located within the perimeter.

 Most of the skyscrapers in this region are the headquarters of businesses and corporations, such as I&M and the Kenyatta International Conference Centre.
 The United States Embassy bombing took place in this district, prompting the building of a new embassy building in the suburbs.

 In 2011, the city was considered to have about 4 million residents.
 A large beautification project took place in the Central Business District, as the city prepared to host the 2006 Afri-Cities summit.
 Iconic buildings such as the Kenyatta International Conference Centre had their exteriors cleaned and repainted.

 Nairobi downtown area or central business district is bordered to the southwest by Uhuru Park and Central Park.
 The Mombasa to Kampala railway runs to the southeast of the district.

 Upper Hill

 Two areas outside the Central Business District that are seeing growth in companies and office space are Upper Hill, which is located, approximately 4 km from the Central Business District and Westlands, about the same distance from the city centre.

 Companies that have moved from the Central Business District to Upper Hill include Citibank, and in 2007 Coca-Cola began construction of their East and Central African headquarters in Upper Hill, cementing the district as the preferred location for office space in Nairobi.
-The largest office development in this area is UAP Tower, completed in 2015 and officially opened for business on 4 July 2016.
+The largest office development in this area is UAP Tower, completed in 2015 and opened for business in July 2016.
 It is a 33-storey tower 163 meters high.
-The World Bank and International Finance Corporation (part of the World Bank Group) are also located in Upper Hill at the Delta Center, Menegai Road.
-Earlier on, they were located in the Hill Park Building and CBA Building respectively (both also in Upper Hill), and prior to that in View Park towers in the Central Business District.
+The World Bank and International Finance Corporation, part of the World Bank Group, are also located in Upper Hill at the Delta Center, Menegai Road.
+Earlier on, they were located in the Hill Park Building and CBA Building respectively, both in Upper Hill, and prior to that in View Park towers in the Central Business District.

 To accommodate the large demand for floor space in Nairobi, various commercial projects are being constructed.
 New business parks are being built in the city, including the flagship Nairobi Business Park.